jniemann66/ChickenWire/README.md

 - **Tonnetz** — triangular lattice where *vertices* are notes and *triangular faces* are triads
 - **ChickenWire** — hexagonal lattice where *vertices* are triads and *hexagonal faces* are notes

+(The ChickenWire Tonnetz is the geometric dual of the regular Tonnetz, meaning that the vertices of the Tonnetz correspond to the faces of the ChickenWire Tonnetz and vice versa)

 The two views share a common coordinate system and stay in sync: panning, zooming, and selections in one view are immediately reflected in the other.